 In an age of megabreaches and growing identity fraud, we’re all a little extra cautious about keeping our information safe online.
 I’d even venture to say that some of us (myself included) are paranoid about someone stealing our personal information.
+No matter what sites you visit, if you give them you’re personal information, there is a risk.
+Even looking for love online with popular internet dating sites can lead to hacked accounts.
+This recent TechCrunch article discusses how some OkCupid users are complaining about their accounts being compromised.

+With all this in mind, it feels daunting to even create accounts online, but what if you want to share account information with your loved ones?
 Generally, passwords are something we’re told to keep secret and never share with others.
 But what about the person you’re in a relationship with?
 Should you share passwords with them?
 Where do you draw the line?

 Why you might need to share passwords